Code-Institute-Submissions/cake-and-away/README.md

 A gallery page is available for those to see previous designs, which might help inspire them to try out different cake styles.
 - I want to be able to see the different cake options available and base my quote request off that.
   - There is a page specific for this, where it introduces the section as 'build your cake', here it has the three main sections on what they need to send in a quote.
-    Below is a quote botton for those to submit all their ideas.
+    Below the cards there is a quote button for those to submit all their ideas.
 - As a First Time Visitor, I would like to be able to see the different types of cakes that were previously made so I can see if the designer can make the cake I’ve been dreaming of.
   - Our gallery page showcases previous cakes that have been made to show our capabilities and to inspire.
 - As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
   - A reviews section under the titled 'Sweet words' was created to have a few testimoals.
 The page footers all have the social media links.
 #### Returning Visitor Goals
 - As a Returning Visitor, I want to see if they have created new cake flavours, or even other desserts.
   - The 'Our Process' page will constantly be updated so that any new flavour or update on what is made will be on the site.
-Also there is an option for people who do want to be contacted for anything other than a quote, to suscribe to emails, which will also include any new updates.
+Also, there is an option for people who do want to be contacted for anything other than a quote, to suscribe to emails, which will also include any new updates.
 - I would like to see if their cake designing portfolio has increased.
   - Once a new cake has been made, it will be uploaded onto the 'Gallery' page.